raspberrypi/documentation/README.md

 export CPPFLAGS="-I/usr/local/opt/ruby@2.7/include"
 export PKG_CONFIG_PATH="/usr/local/opt/ruby@2.7/lib/pkgconfig"
 ```
+NOTE: If you are running macOS on an Apple Silicon based Mac, rather than an Intel Mac, substitute `/opt/homebrew/` for `/usr/local` in the lines dealing with `ruby@2.7` in the above block.

 and then open a new Terminal window to make sure you're using the right version of Python and Ruby.